Local Government Program

 The Forum oversees the Local Government Program, including picking projects for inclusion in the program.
 BSWWRRG administer the program on behalf of the Forum, working in partnership with the ARG.

-Click here to read about some of the projects that have been funded through the Local Government Program.
+Click here to read about projects funded through the 2019-2020 Local Government Program.

 Regional Kerbside Bin Audits